 4.2 Possibility of Structural Break

 The time period I wish to forecast on is January 1999 to January 2020.
-This period is long enough that any success the random forest demonstrates will be no fluke; and it is a period which includes the Great Recession, a challenging event to forecast around.
+This period is long enough that any success the random forest demonstrates is less likely to be from random chance; and it is a period which includes the Great Recession, a challenging event to forecast around.
 I will be interested to see how well the random forest handles predicting inflation in the months before and after the initial plummet in inflation, and to see how it compares to the ARIMA model in the same months.

 Despite the Great Recession, there is limited evidence of a structural break in the series.
 Indeed, in the larger series, which runs from January 1959 to January 2020, there is no evidence of a structural break at any point, according to a supF test (described by Hansen, 1992).
 Within the narrower space of January 1989 to January 2020, there is likewise no evidence of a structural break.
 (The random forest will only consider, at most, the 100 observations leading up to December 1998, and so won’t consider data before 1989.)